Code-Institute-Submissions/PaulSweeney-cmd-Bulk_Bosh_final-cmd_NovResub/README.md

 - To have the ability to access the site on a variety of devices on the go if I'm not at a computer desk.
 - To create an account and register my information.
 - To find out more about the site.
+- To check the site for any new recipes for me to follow.
 ## *Registered user goals*
-- To log in and out of my account
+- To log in and out of my account.
-- To easily navigate through the pages
+- To easily navigate through the pages.
-- Create my own meals for people to look at and try for themselves
+- Create my own meals for people to look at and try for themselves.
-- Edit my own meals
+- Edit my own meals.
-- Delete my meals if I want to
+- Delete my meals if I want to.
-- To browse meals created by others
+- To browse meals created by others.
-- To access users profile information and connect via their social network links and or email address
+- To access users profile information and connect via their social network links and or email address.
-- To check the site for any new recipes for me to follow
+- To check the site for any new recipes for me to follow.
 ## *Site Owner goals*
 - To attract more people to eat healthily with straight forward information, macros belong on Google!.
-- This is a straight talking recipe app (break away from the 5 shakes a day lifestyle)
+- This is a straight talking recipe app (break away from the 5 shakes a day lifestyle).
 ## *Future site goals*
-- Add functionalioty for users to be able to update their profile information
+- Add functionalioty for users to be able to update their profile information.
-- Add functionality to share recipes to external platforms like WhatsApp, Facebook and Instagram
+- Add functionality to share recipes to external platforms like WhatsApp, Facebook and Instagram.
 - Add more functionality to allow the user to share their profile to their external platforms if they wanted to use their profile to network.
-- Chop and change the recipes on the recipe page on a regular basis
+- Chop and change the recipes on the recipe page on a regular basis.
-- Allow the user to download recipes from the site
+- Allow the user to download recipes from the site.
-- Add a category function once the site has gained enough following to allow for easier navigation
+- Add a category function once the site has gained enough following to allow for easier navigation.
-- Allow user to upload thjeir own images for the profile and meals
+- Allow user to upload thjeir own images for the profile and meals.

 <br>